H-4 Visa | Application Process | Processing Time, EAD Work Permit

 What happens if my spouse loses their job and is out of status?

-There is a 60-day grace period with which you can acquire a new H-1B job.
+There is a 60-day grace period during which you can acquire a new H-1B job.
 After that, USCIS will consider both you and your spouse out of status, and your EAD will be invalid.

 Can I get premium processing for my H-4 visa?